ParsonsProjects/extension-privacy-policy/README.md

-# Extension Privacy Policy
+# Chrome Extensions Privacy Policy

-## Intro

-Different extensions use personal data in different ways.
-This privacy policy encompasses general principles of how extensions I create collect and handle personal data.
-Individual extensions, when you first use them, will display their own unique privacy policies and ask you to agree to them before continued use.
+_Effective Date: September 09, 2024_

+I respect and value your privacy.
+This Privacy Policy describes how I handle and protect your personal information in relation to your use of my Google Chrome extension(s).

-## Data Collection
+## Information Collection

-None of the extensions I write collect any data at all.
-Since no data is collected, it stands to reason, and is, indeed, the case, that none of your data can be sold to third parties.
+My Google Chrome Extensions do not collect any personal information from users.
+I do not gather, store, or transmit any data that can be used to personally identify you, such as your name, email address, or location.
+Since no data is collected, none of your data is sold to third parties.

-That being said, there are a few other ways your data is used.

-## Chrome Storage API

-Several of my extensions take advantage of [Google Chrome's Storage API](https://developers.chrome.com/extensions/storage) to locally store minimal state information.
-This is similar to a [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
-Google syncs this information across your various computers and Chrome installations.
-However, my extensions only access this data locally on your machine and they do not transmit it.
+## Links to Other Websites

+My Google Chrome Extensions may contain links to other websites not operated by me.
+This Privacy Policy does not cover how that website processes personal information.
+I encourage you to review the Privacy Policy of every website that you visit.

-## Changes to the Privacy Policy
+## Changes to this Privacy Policy

-If there are substantive<sup>1</sup> changes made to this blanket privacy policy or to the individual privacy policies of any of my extensions, I will push out a new version of the affected extension(s) and ask you to agree to the amended privacy policy.

-## Feedback

-If you have questions or concerns about this privacy policy, feel free to [send me an email](mailto:david.heidelberger@gmail.com) or [file an issue](https://github.com/dheidelberger/extension-privacy-policy/issues/new) to this repository.

-***

-#### Notes:
-1 - When I say "substantive," I mean that I won't push out app updates for minor changes like fixing a typo.
+I reserve the right to amend this Privacy Policy at any time.
+Any changes will be effective immediately upon posting the revised Privacy Policy, and the "Effective Date" above will be updated.
+You are advised to review this Privacy Policy periodically for any changes.

+By using my Google Chrome Extensions, you signify your consent and agreement to the terms of this Privacy Policy.
+If you do not agree with this Privacy Policy, please refrain from using my Google Chrome Extensions.